seanhig/spa-stack/README.md

 Objective is to implement the same backend API, such that the front-ends can interchange backends, and visa versa.

-> As of this writing the `Angular + WebAPI` is mostly functional and serves as the baseline and initial implementation.
+> As of this writing the `Angular + WebAPI` is mostly functional and serves as the baseline and initial implementation. `Angular + SpringBoot` is nearly identical, and the backend can be swapped for all but Kafka submission.

 All `backends` are hosted on `https://localhost:8090`.